EXCLUSIVE-Catalent to explore options after Elliot deal-sources

 When asked on Friday by Reuters about Catalent's issues, Novo's CEO said he was confident the company would resolve its problems.

-Novo shares were down 0.8% in early trading, but shares were still on track for a gain of 17% in August, their largest monthly increase since February 2014.
+Novo shares were down 0.65% at 1109 GMT but remained on track for a gain of 17% in August, their largest monthly increase since February 2014.

 Novo declined to comment on the news.